Cornelius Jeremiah Vanderbilt: 1882 suicide

-On April 2, 1882, reportedly after a night spent at a gambling house, the 51-year-old C.J.
-Vanderbilt committed suicide by firing his Smith & Wesson revolver into his left temple while staying in his fifth floor room, number 80, at the Glenham Hotel on Fifth Avenue in New York City.
+On April 2, 1882, reportedly after a night spent at gambling at "No. 12 Ann Street", the 51-year-old C.J.
+Vanderbilt took his own life by firing his Smith & Wesson revolver into his left temple while staying in his fifth floor room, number 80, at the Glenham Hotel on Fifth Avenue in New York City.
 He was discovered by George Terry, who was referred to in Vanderbilt's obituary as "his friend and constant companion."
 Terry was staying in an adjoining room, number 79, and reportedly rushed through the connecting door to Corneel's room upon hearing the gunshot that killed the latter.